- Who sails with MWC? Singles? Couples? Ages?

 A. Your captain may choose to give you more shore leave, but we don't let rain spoil the trip.
 In an extreme situation, we may hold up somewhere for a day, but we never cancel the whole cruise unless safety is an issue.

 A. Seasickness is seldom a problem aboard our windjammers because of the stable motion of the vessels and the protected waters they cruise.
-However, if you feel the need for a little extra insurance-especially if you have a tendency to motion sickness in the rear seat of a car-bring along some precautions or remedies, whether that's ear patches from your doctor, sea bracelets, Dramamine, or ginger.
+However, if you feel the need for a little extra insurance, bring along some precautions or remedies such as ear patches from your doctor, sea bracelets, Dramamine, or ginger.

 A. Cabins are comfortable but rather small and intended primarily for sleeping and storing your gear.
 Most cabins have either a double bed or two single beds, although we have some private singles and Pullman berths.
 Mattresses, pillows, sheets, blankets and towels are provided.
 Each cabin has a porthole or window in the room.
 All open, except for those in the two private singles on the Grace Bailey.